 Chakwas smiled at the server like a child looking up from a toy catalog.
 "Have you tried the '73 Gevrey-Chambertin?"

-Chakwas held up her hand, making a dainty 'smidge' gesture.
+Chakwas made a dainty 'smidge' gesture with her hand.
 "Could I trouble you for a glass, please?"

 Shepard's smile oozed charm as he looked up at their server.
 "Oh, go ahead and bring the bottle, Sandy."

 "Right away, sir!
 Will there be anything else?"

 "Yeah," Joker said, trying to cover his mouth so he wouldn't have to pick up anything that fell out later.
 "Garlic bread!"

 "Yes sir," Sandy asked.
 "Anything for our alien friends here?"

 Garrus stared at Shepard.
 "This is just sickening."